A Local-Realistic Quantum Mechanical Model of Spin and Spin Entanglement: Introduction

 The main characteristics that distinguishes quantum spin from classical magnetic moment behavior is probably the quantization of the former after a measurement, e.g., by a Stern-Gerlach (SG) apparatus, is performed.
 This behavior is described in standard QM using matrices and eigenvectors.
-In alternative theories, spin has been derived from path integrals \cite{nielsen} and Nelson's stochastic mechanics \cite{dankel,garbaczewski}.
-The local-realistic mechanism proposed here only involves a few additional quantities carried on by the particles.
+In alternative theories, spin has been derived from path integrals \cite{nielsen} and stochastic mechanics \cite{dankel,garbaczewski}.
+The local-realistic mechanism proposed here for spin involves a few additional hidden variables that are assumed to be carried on by particles of the ensemble.
 These variables are subject to stochastic preparation at sources and time evolution, including interaction with the lattice nodes storing the information about the magnetic field.

-The proposed model is also used to demonstrate spin entanglement in addition to momentum entanglement already incorporated in \cite{2017}.
-Bell theorem is regularly used to dismiss any possibility that a local realist theory could explain spin entanglement results.
-This is because its main assumptions are the existence of hidden variables (``realism") and locality.
-Rejecting either of the two leads to the standard approach of indeterminism (Copenhagen interpretation) or the non-standard approach of nonlocality (e.g., Bohm interpretation).
-However, Bell's theorem is also based on a third assumption, that of ``measurement independence" (MI) that is rather strong.
-The fact that MI is not satisfied have been often explained by some kind of (super)determinism or ``conspiracy".
-However, other, less unpleasant reasons to renounce to MI exist.

-Although non-ergodic solutions would in principle belong to this category, no proposal has been issued in this direction as per the best knowledge of the author \cite{buonomanoEPR}.
-In \cite{vervoort} a toy contextual model for which MI is not satisfied is presented.
-Other attempts include the use of negative probabilities \cite{mueckenheim}, or heuristic models that correctly reproduce the QM correlations by renouncing to MI in an abstract and physically unexplained fashion \cite{dilorenzo}.
-A different approach is to renounce to the ``fair detection" assumption and assume instead that the probability of joint detection (detector efficiency) depends on the settings \cite{thompson,selleri}.

-However, the most interesting attempt to reproduce Malus' law and QM predictions in a local-realistic context seems the event-based class of models proposed by \cite{michielsen,deraedt}.
-In this approach, the key role is played by the time delay between particle arrivals at the detectors of a Bell-type experiment, so that coincidences are counted only if two particles arrive at roughly the same time.
-Such a time delay is heuristically designed and explained with the properties of the apparatus.
-In the proposed model, the time-of-fly plays a similar role in determining coincidences to be counted.
-However, it is a natural consequence of the rules of motion in the presence of magnetic forces and a stochastic quantity due to stochastic preparations.
+When considering ensemble probabilities, the fundamental mechanism leads to recover Malus' law and the standard correlation statistics of the singlet state, including violation of Bell's inequalities.

+Coincidences at detectors are counted based on arrival time.
+This model feature is in line with previously published material that showed violations of BI for pairs of momentum-entangled particles whose arrivals are counted at particular spatiotemporal lattice nodes representing the detectors \cite{2017,compa}.
+The model proposed does not use \textit{ad hoc} expressions for arrival times, which instead naturally follow from the momentum carried on by particles.
+Indeed, time coincidences are retrieved as a consequence of a more general energy equivalence.